Abdul Haris Nasution: Chairman of the MPRS

 With his new powers, Suharto began purging the government of what he perceived to be communist influence.
 After the arrest of 15 cabinet ministers on 18 March 1966, Suharto went after the Provisional People's Consultative Assembly (MPRS), removing members thought to be communist sympathizers and replacing them with members more sympathetic to the army's cause.
 During the purge, the MPRS also lost its chairman, Chaerul Saleh, and there was a need to fill in the vacant position.
 Nasution was an overwhelmingly popular choice as all of the factions in the MPRS nominated him for the position of MPRS chairman.
 However, Nasution waited until Suharto expressed support for his nomination before accepting the nomination.
 On 20 June 1966, the MPRS General Session began.
 Nasution set Supersemar (Order of the Eleventh of March) as the first agenda on the list by walking into the assembly hall with the physical document.
 The next day, on 21 June, the MPRS ratified Supersemar, making it illegal for Sukarno to withdraw it.

 On 22 June, Sukarno delivered a speech entitled Nawaksara (Nine Points) in front of the assembly.
 Nasution and the other MPRS members, who had hoped for Sukarno's account of G30S were disappointed.
 Nothing about the G30S was mentioned.
-Instead, Sukarno seemed to give an account about his appointment as president for life, his plan of work as president, and how the Constitution worked in practice.
+Instead, Sukarno seemed to give an account of his appointment as president for life, his plan of work as president, and how the Constitution worked in practice.
 This MPRS would refuse to ratify this speech.
 Over the next two weeks, Nasution presided over a busy MPRS General Session.
 Under his Chairmanship, the MPRS took measures such as banning Marxism-Leninism, revoking Sukarno's life presidency, and ordering a legislative election to be held by July 1968.
 The MPRS General Session also increased Suharto's power by officially ordering him to formulate a new cabinet.
 A decree was also passed which stated that if the president was unable to carry out his duties, he would now be replaced by the holder of the Supersemar instead of the vice-president.